vjbollavarapu/tidygen/docs/DEPLOYMENT.md

 ## 🚀 **Deployment Overview**

-This guide covers deploying the iNEAT ERP system to various environments, from development to production.
+This guide covers deploying the TidyGen ERP system to various environments, from development to production.
 The system supports multiple deployment strategies including Docker, cloud platforms, and traditional server deployments.

 ## 🐳 **Docker Deployment**